chase-kusterer/textbook-py-data-analysis/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/chase-kusterer/textbook-py-data-analysis/master?urlpath=tree&clear_cache=0)

-Click the Launch Binder button above to open the book.
+Click the **Launch Binder** button above to open the book.
-This book has been optimized for the classic Jupyter Notebook interface, including notebook extensions for a smoother reading and coding experience.
-I hope you enjoy exploring it!
 <br><br>
-### Important

-This is an interactive book: you’ll write and run code in each chapter.
-However, <strong>changes are not saved</strong> once you close the chapter or remain idle for more than 10 minutes.
-To keep your work, download a copy: <strong>File → Download as → Notebook (.ipynb)</strong>
+This interactive book is designed for readers from less-technical backgrounds.
+You’ll write and run code in each chapter and learn core concepts through short stories and hands-on exercises.

 <br><br>

-### Recommended
-Turn on line numbers by doing one of the following after opening any of the chapters:
-  * Go to <strong>View → Toggle Line Numbers</strong>
-  * Press <em>Shift + L</em> while in command mode.

-<br>
+### Important - Saving Your Work
+Binder shuts down idle sessions (~10 minutes) and does not automatically save changes after a session ends.
+Make sure to save before taking a break or closing the book.
+<br><br>

 ### Special Thanks to Binder
 [Binder](https://mybinder.org/) made it possible for you to open this book with a single click.
-This potentially saved every reader hours of setup time.
+This has potentially saved every reader hours of setup time.

+<br>

+### Customized Jupyter Notebook
+This book runs in a customized version of Jupyter Notebook, including notebook extensions for a smoother reading and coding experience.

 <br>